Ask Us logo

 All files that Jane would like to make available for her webspace should be in a directory called "public_html" in her UH home account.
 The default file that gets loaded when somebody browses your Web page is "index.html".

-The "public_html" directory and it's contents that you'd like to be available on the Web needs to be set such that the web server can read them.
-The easiest way to do this would be to set up your personal webspace using the "Personal Homepage Management Utility" below.
-New files can then be uploading using a sftp client connecting at port 2222 (see sftp section below).
+The "public_html" directory and its contents that you'd like to be available on the Web needs to be set such that the web server can read them.
+New files can be uploading using a sftp client connecting at port 22 (see sftp section below).

 Manual Updates